 - Somers Residence Hall

 - and eight apartment complexes.

-The College offers selected programs online and at additional locations in several communities within Minnesota, including:
+The College offers selected programs online and at additional locations within Minnesota, including:

 - Duluth's Health Science Campus